Read This First

 Prompt 1: Name a few recent issues in epistemology that philosophers are currently grappling with.

-At this stage, the gain is not memorizing the conclusion but learning to think with Name a few recent issues in epistemology that.
+Treat Name a few recent issues in epistemology that as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 Skepticism questions the possibility of knowledge, arguing that certainty or even reasonable certainty about the world is unattainable.
 Philosophers continue to explore responses to skepticism, seeking ways to establish a firm foundation for knowledge.